supermario/oak/README.md

 - database querying (Postgres)
 - HTTP endpoints

-A design goal is to have an exception-free experience
+A design goal is to have an exception-free experience.

 ### Guides (TBC)